JCL-20/JCL-20/README.md

 - 👋 Hi, I’m @JCL-20
-- 👀 I’m interested in Gaming, Coding & Traveling
+- 👀 I’m interested in Gaming, Sleeping, Eating > Repeat.
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently Sleeping
-- 📫 How to reach me -
+- 📫 How to reach me - wdym???
+Im in my room all time.

 <!---
 JCL-20/JCL-20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.